IDotD/IDotD.github.io/Server-Api.md

-For the following api-calls assume lower case and spaces replaced by hyphens.
-Urls are therefore build starting with /[server] and adding in the headers related to the task, for example /kongregate/chat-service/update/ .
+For the following API-calls assume lower case and spaces replaced by hyphens.
+URLs are therefore build starting with /[server] and adding in the headers related to the task, for example /kongregate/chat-service/update/ .

 # Chat Service

-This group of services handles everything chat related.
+This group of services handles everything chat-related.
 These do return error-object with the keys success, message and possibly login.

 Success will be false in case of errors and if it is an error that will likely be solved by logging in again, login will be set to true.